ZhangNingSAU/Spring-2022-CSCI-360-Database-Mgmt-Systems/Homework/HW8.md

 C. `@'localhost'`<br>
 D. `'user5'@'192.168.1.100'`<br>

 + Q5.
-Suppose there are four users in `mysql` database(listed in the following table), which user will be used when you try to establish a connection by using the following statement?
+Suppose there are four users in `mysql` database(listed in the following table), which user will be used when you try to establish a connection from `192.168.1.200` using the username `dave`?

 |user|
 |----|